-This is a general installation guide for all scripts and plug-ins found on brave rabbit, except for SHAPES and Pipeline.
+This is a general installation guide for all scripts and plug-ins found on brave rabbit which are not installed by the included module installer.

 Each download contains a folder structure as to show you where to copy the necessary files in order run the script or plug-in.

 The basic installation path for all scripts and plug-ins is your Maya user preferences directory located at (depending on your platform):

 - Windows: C:\Users\USERNAME\Documents\maya\2016

 - OSX: /Users/USERNAME/Library/Preferences/Autodesk/maya/2016